Azure/doAzureParallel/docs/23-persistent-storage.md

 Set *job* to the unique job id you want to associate your foreach loop to.
 This string must be unique otherwise the package will throw an error.

 By default, *wait* is set to TRUE.
 This blocks the R session.
 By setting *wait* to FALSE, the foreach loop will not block the R session, and you can continue working.
+Setting *wait* to FALSE will also change the return object of the foreach loop.
+Instead of returning the results, foreach will return the unique job ID associated to the foreach loop.

 ## Getting results from storage